Tushit99/tushit99/README.md

 </h2>

 Hello stranger! my name is Tushit Saxena and I am a Full Stack Developer, passionate about building digital products that improve everyday experience for people.
-I love to work on exciting projects that test what I've learnt, whilst being exposed to the power and potential of the ever-evolving technologies around us.
+I love to work on exciting projects that test what I've learnt.
+Working with MERN stack and programming languages like JavaScript for web development.
+Looking forward to some interesting and challenging opportunities.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=tushit99&label=Profile%20views&color=0e75b6&style=flat" alt="tushit99" /> </p>